tlienart/Franklin.jl/README.md

 You can now modify the files in `MyNewSite/src` and see the changes being live-rendered in your browser.

+## Associated repositories

+* [LiveServer.jl](https://github.com/asprionj/LiveServer.jl) a package coded with [Jonas Asprion](https://github.com/asprionj) to render and watch the content of a local folder in the browser.
+* [JuDocTemplates.jl](https://github.com/tlienart/JuDocTemplates.jl) the repositories where JuDoc themes/templates are developed.

 ## Licenses

 **Core**: